We did it. We survived a road trip with older kids.

 Ensure your car cooler is packed full of favorite (and healthy) snacks, drinks, and a choice of whatever sandwiches, wraps or pockets that will make them happy.
 Road tripping should also involve some special treats that aren’t part of your daily menu.
 Our own treat selections include beef jerky, cheese popcorn, and sour candies.
 Don’t forget the napkins and wipes, and do pack your own water bottles for refills, to cut down on bottle waste.
 Winding our way through the desert of northwest Nevada, we stopped often to refill on cold water, Gatorade and cold-brewed coffee, and to replenish ice supplies in the heat.
 Our 90s-era VW Campervan is not air-conditioned.

 Even adults can get tired of hours of ‘wow, look at that view!’ window-gazing.
-It’s okay to tune out of surroundings once in a while and read, sleep, or watch videos or game.
+It’s okay to tune out of surroundings once in a while and read, sleep, listen to music or audiobooks, or watch videos or game.
 While we’ve never travelled with in-vehicle entertainment systems, I do understand their appeal.
 But I also believe in talking, playing car games (see above), and appreciating the views and surroundings that you’re travelling through.

 That is a big point of any road trip, especially on such roads as through Yosemite National Park, or the Icefields Parkway between Banff and Jasper, Alberta.
 Do smell the roses, take in the views, and make those memories that kids will remember, always.